mnemnion/marmalade/intro.md

 Clojure is chosen for a few reasons.
 [EDN](https://github.com/edn-format/edn), for one, which will be the format of any ```` ```config ```` code block.
 Also because of [Instaparse](https://github.com/Engelberg/instaparse), for which the usual regular-expression based markup approach is a strict subset of capabilities.
 It has the best story I'm aware of for setting regular expressions declaratively in a data format, which is exactly how we will provide macros.

 To be clear, this will let us syntax highlight a provided macro in a distinctive way, and put things like the colors to use right in the markdown.
-This is only useful with a completed weaver; Pygments will get the macros wrong but this is a minor stylistic matter which can be corrected by retangling with a better highlighter.
+This is only useful with a completed weaver; Pygments will get the macros wrong but this is a minor stylistic matter which can be corrected by reweaving with a better highlighter.

 Instaparse is my go-to choice for writing flexible parsers that are meant to be shared, so Clojure it is.
 I hope Instaparse catches on to the point where it becomes core, and hence worth maintaining separate `.clj` and `.cljs` versions.